 Red onions are sometimes called purple onions and have a mild to sweet flavour.
 They are normally eaten raw or lightly cooked.
 Raw they add colour to salads, when lightly cooked some colour is lost.
 Red onions are packed with quercetin, aside from its antioxidant properties, quercetin has been found to possess cancer fighting, ani-fungal, aniti-bacterial and anti-inflammatory properties.

-Use organic white wine vinegar if possible produced by slow fermentation.
+Use organic red wine vinegar if possible produced by slow fermentation.

 Rocket are green salad leaves that can't be classed as a true herb or vegetable.
 Rocket has a peppery, nutty flavour and has a texture similar to English Spinach.
 Also referred to as 'Arugula'.
 It's one of the nutritious green leafy herb/vegetables from the Mediterranean region, it has many vital phytochemicals antioxidants, vitamins and minerals.